Muu-/Unity3D-2D-Tools/Assets/2DTools/Readme.txt

 - Best used with tiled animation and sprites
 - The script only support animaton frames on the same line.
 - Example folder (scene, script, texture and it's relative material) can be safely deleted.
+----------------FAQs---------------------------
+Q: Does it support pixel perfect sprites?
+A: It should.
+Set your scene camera to Orthographic mode, then its size to vertical resolution / 2 (eg. if running 640x480, size should be 240).
 --------------Changelog------------------------
+Version 0.01a
+	-Added a static image example
+	-README: Added instruction on how to create quad sprites
+	-README: Added FAQs section

 Version 0.01
 	-First published version
 --------------Credits--------------------------